AKeyframe/Javascript-Cheatsheet/README.md

 - `.reverse()`: Reverses an array in place.
 The first array element becomes the last, and the last array element becomes the first.

-- `.join(" ")`: creates and returns a new string by combining all of the elements in an array (or an array-like object), separated by the argument provided.
+- `.join("")`: Creates and returns a new string by combining all of the elements in an array (or an array-like object), separated by the argument provided.
 If the array has only one item, then that item will be returned without using the separator.
 [Read More](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join)

-- `.sort()`: Sorts the elements of an array in place and returns the sorted array.
-The default sort order is ascending, built upon converting the elements into strings, then comparing their sequences of UTF-16 code units values.
+- `.sort(function(AEle, BEle){...})`: Sorts the elements of an array in place and returns the sorted array.
+Returns a value > than 0, sort BEle before Ale.
+Returns a value < than 0, sort AEle before BEle.
+Returns 0, AEle and BEle are considered equal.
 [Read More](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort)

 - `.forEach(function(element){...});`: Executes a provided function once for each array element.
 [Read More](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach)